angelunay/blog/README.md

-# blog
-A website application that tries to imitate the basic functionalities of Facebook
+This is a django web application that tries to imitate the basic functionalities of Facebook